 In order to become an ARMP, individuals must pass the DRI Risk Management Continuity course and the Risk Management Examination.
 As of 2020, the cost of the ARMP application fee is $200 and the annual fee to maintain the certification is $175.
 The cost of the Risk Management Continuity Course and Risk Management Examination is $2,750.

 The Bottom Line

 The PRM certification is a good fit for people who want to showcase their ability with risk management tools, techniques, theories, and principles.
 The designation was designed for financial analysts, risk managers, chief risk officers, and CEOs.
 Only individuals with adequate work or educational backgrounds are eligible to receive this designation.

 If you are a professional in the risk management field, the PRM designation may be a good fit for you.
 However, it would be prudent to look into all of the available designations in your field to figure out which is the best fit for you and your career goals.
 If you need to find a risk manager, consider working with a PRM.

 Tips for Handling Financial Risk

 - A financial advisor with risk management training can help you assess and mitigate risk as you make personal finance decisions.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - There are many different types of risk managers, including PRMs.
 Take the time to research the various designations to ensure you’re working with the right type of risk manager.
 You can also use this calculator align your asset allocation with your risk tolerance.